rolandbaer/list-last-changes/readme.txt

 {change_date} : shows only the change_date, can be used with number = 1 as last modified date of a WordPress Site

 == Changelog ==

+= 0.9.5 =

+*Release date: December 08, 2020*

+* Introducing template mechanism in widget
+* The configuration field 'show author' is replaced by the template mechanism

 = 0.9.0 =